 Therefore, the only way you can have a neutral money policy is if you have free markets.

 The conversation in modern thought originates with David Hume, but became predominate after Knut Wicksell’s work Interest and Price (1898), and Mises’s Money and Credit (1912) development of his theories.
 Hayek and Keynes discussed and further popularized the economic concept.
 Robert Lucas also had a discussion but within the context of the Phillips curve.
 Michael Woodford, does not discuss it in his 800 page book on Interest and Prices (2003) but rather he assumes it with his flexible price equilibrium.
 The Federal Reserve combines this with their FRB/US econometric model and the Taylor rule .

 It is only the Austrian economists of today that directly and repeatedly challenge this concept, such as Murry Rothbard, Frank Shostak, Robert Murphy, William Butos, Steven Horowitz or Lawrence White.

 Free banking is the only money neutrality

 That is free banking where supply and demand for purchasing power are determined by the market rather than by a central authority.
 Here is a discussion on:

 Can money be neutral?
 Not with the existence of the Federal Reserve.
-Central banks exacerbate the trade cycle by insuring the money is not neutral in the short or long run.
+Central banks exacerbate the trade cycle by ensuring the money is not neutral in the short or long run.
 In contrast, a free market combined with free banking which allows for the organic nature of money to evolve and operate can be neutral.
 A classic gold standard is a close proxy also but free banking is almost synonymous with neutral money.
-With this the economy would have a high growth path, lessen the Gini coefficient and have a money macro equilibrium path.
+With this, the economy would have a high growth path, lessen the Gini coefficient and have a money macro equilibrium path.